Welcome to The Good Revenue podcast.

 Economic Outlook and Inflation

-• The slowest growth since 2008 casts a shadow over 2025.
+• Will the slowest growth since 2008 cast a shadow over 2026?

 • Tariffs and trade tensions fuel persistent inflation, eroding consumer demand.